(nal OKS one)

 Auto-injector: Evzio: Neonates, Infants, Children and Adolescents: 0.4 mg or 2 mg (contents of 1 auto-injector) as a single dose; may repeat every 2 to 3 minutes until emergency medical assistance becomes available.

-Intranasal: Narcan Nasal Spray: Neonates, Infants, Children and Adolescents: 4 mg (contents of 1 nasal spray) as a single dose; may repeat every 2 to 3 minutes in alternating nostrils until medical assistance becomes available.
+Intranasal: Neonates, Infants, Children and Adolescents: 2 or 4 mg (contents of 1 nasal spray) as a single dose in one nostril; may repeat every 2 to 3 minutes in alternating nostrils until medical assistance becomes available.
 Note: Onset of action is slightly delayed compared to IM or IV routes (Kelly 2005; Robertson 2009).
 In neonates with known or suspected exposure to maternal opioid use, consider using another form of naloxone to allow dosing according to weight and titration to effect.

 Reversal of respiratory depression with therapeutic opioid dosing: